oliverphilcox/EffectiveHalos/docs/installation.rst

 **CLASS**

-To run PerturbedHalos, we require the Boltzmann code CLASS along with its Python wrapper classy.
+To run EffectiveHalos, we require the Boltzmann code CLASS along with its Python wrapper classy.
 This can be installed from the CLASS `Github <https://github.com/lesgourg/class_public>`_ and is used to compute the linear power spectrum for a specified cosmology.

 The basic installation follows::